slint-ui/slint/docs/reference/src/language/concepts/fonts.md

 The fonts chosen for rendering are automatically picked up from the system.
 It's also possible to include custom fonts in your design.
 A custom font must be a TrueType font (`.ttf`), a TrueType font collection (`.ttc`) or an OpenType font (`.otf`).
 You can select a custom font with the `import` statement: `import "./my_custom_font.ttf"` in a .slint file.
-This instructions the Slint compiler to include the font and makes the font families globally available for use with `font-family` properties.
+This instructs the Slint compiler to include the font and makes the font families globally available for use with `font-family` properties.

 For example: